alexebennett/entertainmentcenter/README.md

 # Entertainment Center

-Entertainment Center is a simple page coded with HTML, CSS, and Python, that catalgoues my favourite films.
+Entertainment Center is a simple appication coded with HTML, CSS, and Python, catalouging my favourite films.
 It uses server side code to store a list of movies, their poster art, and other details, while letting the user view trailers in a pop-up Youtube video.

 ## Instalation